Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection: Continual-Mega Benchmark

-Figure~\ref{fig:class_distributions} demonstrates the detailed statistics for each of the two main scenarios.
-For both cases, we can see that there exists an imbalance for each classes.
-Considering that we measure the amount of forgetting class-wise, we can suppose that it would be advantageous for fitting smaller classes from previous datasets~\cite{bergmann2019mvtec,zou2022spot}.
-We investigate the supposition by comparing the results from Scenario 1 and 2 in the Experiment section.
+Detailed class distributions for Scenarios 1, 2, and 3 are illustrated in Appendix Figures~\ref{fig:scenario1_full},~\ref{fig:scenario2_full}, and~\ref{fig:scenario3_full}, respectively.
+These figures reveal a significant class imbalance across the datasets.
+Considering that we measure the amount of forgetting class-wise, we hypothesize that better fitting smaller classes from previous datasets~\citep{bergmann2019mvtec,zou2022spot} could be advantageous.
+We further investigate this supposition by comparing the results across the three scenarios in the Experiments section.